AndreWohnsland/CocktailBerry/docs/setup.md

 This app uses a sqlite3 database coupled to the UI.
 So, it's quite easy to implement new ingredients or even recipes.
 Just use the implemented UI for the procedure under the according tabs (**Ingredients** or **Recipes**).
 All entered values are checked for reason and if something is wrong, an error message will inform the user what is wrong with the data input.

+!!! info "Database Structure"
-If you want to browse through the database, I recommend some program like [DB Browser for SQLite](https://sqlitebrowser.org/).
+    If you want to browse through the data in the database, I recommend some program like [DB Browser for SQLite](https://sqlitebrowser.org/).
+    You can view the DB schema [here](https://github.com/AndreWohnsland/CocktailBerry/blob/master/docs/.devnotes.md#db-schema).

 ## Setting up the Machine / Modifying other Values

-You can also manage your config within CocktailBerry since __version 1.8.0__.
+You can manage your config within CocktailBerry.
 Just go to the bottles tab, click the gear icon and enter the password (default: 1234).
 You can then use the UI to change the configuration.
 These values are stored under the local `custom_config.yaml` file.